-Certain portions of the following information are derived from and based on the assumptions, qualifications and procedures set out in the technical report entitled "Technical Report on the Orosi Mine, Nicaragua: 2008 Exploration Program and Mineral Resource Estimate, San Juan Zone" dated March 14, 2009, as amended July 14, 2009 (the "La Libertad Technical Report") prepared by William Pearson, Ph.D., P.Geo and Graham Speirs, P.Eng., and the technical report entitled "NI 43-101 Technical Report - Jabali Project, La Libertad Region, Nicaragua" dated May 12, 2011 prepared by Brian Scott, P. Geo (the "Jabali Technical Report").
-For a more detailed overview of La Libertad Mine, please refer to the technical reports noted above, which are available on SEDAR at www.sedar.com.
+Certain portions of the following information are derived from and based on the assumptions, qualifications and procedures set out in the technical report entitled "NI 43-101 Technical Report, La Libertad Mine, La Libertad Region, Nicaragua" dated March 24, 2015 prepared by Donald E. Hulse, P.E. and William J. Crowl, MMSA of Gustavson Associates, LLC and Deepak Malhotra, Ph.D. (the "Libertad Technical Report").
+For a more detailed overview of La Libertad Mine, please refer to the Libertad Technical Report, which is available on SEDAR at www.sedar.com.